rolspace/react-d3-webapp/README.md

 Option 3: start from the Docker API launch config in VSCode

 - Run the `Docker API: launch` launch config in VSCode.
 It will start the application in a Docker container.
-Make sure to modify the `tasks.json` file to set the environment variables in the `docker-run-server: debug` task.
+Make sure to modify the `tasks.json` file to set the environment variables in the `docker-run-api: debug` task.

 The PORT environment variable can be set in order to overwrite the default port used by the backend server (port 9000).